-A cohesive society is one which "works towards the wellbeing of all, creates a sense of belonging, promotes trust, and offers everyone the opportunity
+A cohesive society is one which "works toward the well-being of all, creates a sense of belonging, promotes trust, and offers everyone the opportunity

-Our Focus - What We Fund
+Our Focus: What We Fund

 If you are seeking funding that relates to the core elements of the Myanmar peace process, go to the Joint Peace Fund.

 The PSF receives funding from the United Kingdom's Department for International Development, the Australian Department of Foreign Affairs and Trade, and the Government of Sweden.

 Total funding made available through the PSF is currently USD 6 million per year with disbursements made via select calls or on a rolling basis.
 As a multi-donor fund, the PSF has been designed and structured to accommodate additional donors if there is interest or requirement.